IvanIZ/ivaniz.github.io/index.md

 My research interests are in artificial intelligence and robotics, in particular in the context of planning and control for mobile robot obstacle avoidance.

 ## News
-* [Dec.
-2024] Our paper "Attentiveness Map Estimation for Haptic Teleoperation of Mobile Robot Obstacle Avoidance and Approach" was accepted by IEEE RA-L!
+* [Dec 2024] Our paper "Attentiveness Map Estimation for Haptic Teleoperation of Mobile Robot Obstacle Avoidance and Approach" has been accepted by IEEE RA-L for publication!
+* [Jan 2023] Our paper "Hierarchical Intention Tracking for Robust Human-Robot Collaboration in Industrial Assembly Tasks" has been accepted by ICRA 2023 for publication!